T-Brick/c0deine/proofs.md

 avenues that could be explored:
 - Integrating into existing curricula (e.g. 122)
 - Developing something similar to the Natural Numbers Game but for C0
-- Add and support language extensions (e.g. C1, new contracts, etc.)
+- Adding and supporting language extensions (e.g. C1, new contracts, etc.)
 - Explore requiring/having proofs of termination (rather than just assuming it)
 - Verifying correctness of more complex C0 programs
+- Embedding C0 as a DSL directly into Lean via metaprogramming